Koju Takeda: Big Japan Pro Wrestling (2018–present)

-Takeda oftenly makes appearances for the deathmatch promotion Big Japan Pro Wrestling.
+Takeda often makes appearances for the deathmatch promotion Big Japan Pro Wrestling.
 His most notable ones were part of the promotion's top annual tournaments.
-On the finals of the 2022 Ikkitousen Strong Climb, he teamed up with Kota Sekifuda and Tatsuhiko Yoshino to defeat Chicharito Shoki, Kosuke Sato & Shinya Ishida.
+On the finals of the 2022 Ikkitousen Strong Climb, he teamed up with Kota Sekifuda and Tatsuhiko Yoshino to defeat Chicharito Shoki, Kosuke Sato and Shinya Ishida.
 On the thirteenth night of the 2022 Saikyo Tag League from October 17, Takeda teamed up with Takuho Kato and Tatsuhiko Yoshino in a losing effort against Kazumi Kikuta, Ryota Hama and Yasufumi Nakanoue as a result of a six-man tag team match.

 Wrestling of Darkness 666 (2019–present)

 Takeda made his debut in Wrestling of Darkness 666 at 666 Vol. 90/Shinjuku 2-Chome Shinobu Debut 15th Anniversary Memorial on June 6, 2019, where he teamed up with Fuminori Abe, Taro Yamada and Konaka and competed in a Four-way eight-man tag team match won by Banana Senga, Hiroaki Taniguchi, Guts Ishijima and Yanagwa, and also involving Akkun Ohashi, Jun Kasai, Masashi Takeda and Takayuki Ueki, and Nene Dai, Onryo, Shinobu and Yuko Miyamoto.
-On the same night, he competed forthe second time as he won a pants battle royal involving the same opponents as in the precedent match.
+On the same night, he competed for the second time as he won a pants battle royal involving the same opponents as in the precedent match.
 666 and Ice Ribbon co-promoted the 666 Vol. 99 Halloween, an event which took place on November 8, 2020, where Takeda competed on two separate occasions.
 In first of them he defeated dropped the Triangle Ribbon Championship which he captured one week earlier to Ram Kaicho in a three-way match also involving Fuminori Abe, and in the second one, he competed in a battle royal won by Taro Yamada and also involving notable opponents such as Risa Sera, Suzu Suzuki, Hiragi Kurumi, Mochi Miyagi, Maika Ozaki and others.
-Takeda is also known for competing in the world title scene as he unsuccessully faced Konaka for the 666 Chaos Openweight Championship at 666 Vol. 115 on April 2, 2022.
+Takeda is also known for competing in the world title scene as he unsuccessfully faced Konaka for the 666 Disorder Openweight Championship at 666 Vol. 115 on April 2, 2022.